anas1412/notes/content/docs/14-thinking-paradigms-and-mental-models.md

 ### How You See the World Shapes Your Reality

+> "We don't see things as they are; we see them as we are."
+> — Anaïs Nin

 Our approach to goals, challenges, and even our daily lives is profoundly shaped by how we perceive reality.
 The mental frameworks, or **thinking paradigms**, we adopt act as filters through which we interpret information and make decisions.
 Understanding these paradigms, and cultivating a robust toolkit of **mental models**, is crucial for the Seeker, as they dictate our effectiveness and our ability to navigate complexity.

 ### Thinking Paradigms: Process, Probability, and Beyond Dualism